valentinvieriu/nimiq-vanity-wallet/Readme.md

 docker rm -f nimiq-wallet-nginx
 ```

 You can run this project without Docker.
 First run `download.sh` to get all the external libraries and then choose your static server of your choice.
-You can use the built in static server from python : `python -m SimpleHTTPServer 8080`.
+You can use the built in static server from python : `cd src && python -m SimpleHTTPServer 8080`.
 You can see the app running at [http://localhost:8080](http://localhost:8080)